Braid group actions on branched coverings and full exceptional sequences: Examples with non-transitive braid group action

 \section{Examples with non-transitive braid group action}

-The set of exceptional dissections on a marked surface $(S,M)$ has an action of both the mapping class group of $S$ and the braid group.
-We already know (by Theorem~\ref{thm:kluitmann}) that the combined action of both groups is transitive, so in order to answer the question of transitivity of just the braid group action it is useful to understand the relation between the two groups.
+The set of exceptional dissections on a marked surface $(S,M)$, $\mathfrak S_1$, has an action of both the mapping class group of $S$, $\mathrm{Mod}(S)$, and the braid group. { Since the braid group acts transitively on the set $\mathcal H$ of Hurwitz systems of type $(S,M)$ (Theorem~\ref{thm:kluitmann}), and $\mathfrak S_1/\mathrm{Mod}(S)\cong\mathcal H$, it follows that the combined action of both groups on $\mathfrak S_1$ is transitive}.
+So in order to answer the question of transitivity of just the braid group action it is useful to understand the relation between the two groups.
 This is the subject of \textit{Birman--Hilden theory}, where a common assumption is \textit{regularity} of the branched covering, i.e. the group of deck transformations acts transitively.
 Since we also require our coverings to be simple, this forces us to restrict to branched \textit{double} covers of the disk.

 Thus, let $\mathfrak{p}:S\to D$ be a double cover of the disk, branched over $p_1,\ldots,p_n$.
 The \textit{mapping class group} of $S$, $\mathrm{Mod}(S)$, is the group of orientation preserving diffeomorphisms $S\to S$ fixing $\partial S$, modulo isotopy. $\mathrm{Mod}(S)$ contains a subgroup $\mathrm{SMod}(S,\mathfrak p)$, the \textit{symmetric mapping class group}, of those mapping classes which contain a \textit{symmetric} diffeomorphism, i.e. obtained as a lift of a diffeomorphism $D\to D$.
 On the other hand, $\mathrm{Mod}(D\setminus \{p_1,\ldots,p_n\})\cong \mathfrak{B}_n$.
 Any symmetric diffeomorphism thus gives an element of $\mathfrak{B}_n$, but to have a well-defined map $\mathrm{SMod}(S,\mathfrak p)\to\mathfrak{B}_n$ we need to to know that two isotopic symmetric diffeomorphisms are isotopic through symmetric diffeomorphisms.
 This question is answered positively by a theorem of Birman--Hilden~\cite{BH73}, see also \cite{FM12,MW21} for modern accounts.